Jean Prouvost: Early life

-Newspaper Empire
+Newspaper empire

 After the First World War, Jean Prouvost focused his interests on the newspaper business.
 In 1924 he bought Paris-Midi, a Paris daily that then had a circulation of 4,000.
 Six years later, thanks to a bold commercial and editorial policy, circulation had reached 100,000.
 In 1930 he bought Paris-Soir, where he introduced methods proven in the United States: extensive photo spreads, high quality paper, and especially the improvement of content.
 He recruited top journalists (Pierre Lazareff, Paul Gordeaux and Hervé Mille) and commissioned occasional contributions from prominent literary names: Colette covered various subjects; Jean Cocteau toured the world for the newspaper; Georges Simenon reported on sensational criminal cases.
 Prouvost hired as war correspondents Blaise Cendrars, Joseph Kessel, Antoine de Saint-Exupéry, and Paul Gordeaux.
 Paris-Soir published story serializations from Maurice Dekobra, Pierre Mac Orlan and Pierre Daninos.
 From 70,000 copies in 1930, the circulation of Paris-Soir reached 1.7 million in 1936.
-Jean Prouvost soon had an empire that also included Marie Claire, the women's magazine bought in March 1937, and the sports paper Match, bought the following year to Louis Louis-Dreyfus Group.
+Jean Prouvost soon had an empire that also included Marie Claire, the women's magazine founded in March 1937, and the sports paper Match, bought the following year from Louis Louis-Dreyfus Group.

 During the Second World War, on 6 June 1940, with France on the verge of surrender, Prouvost became information minister in the Reynaud government and on 19 June 1940 High Commissioner for Information in the Petain government, a post he resigned on 10 July 1940, when Pétain took dictatorial powers.

 During the Occupation, two versions of Paris-Soir were published: one in Paris, a collaborationist daily disowned by Jean Prouvost and his colleagues, and another published in Lyon.
 During this period, Jean Prouvost was hated by both the Vichy regime and by the Resistance.
 At the Liberation he was charged with Indignité nationale, the criminal offense of collaboration with the Nazi regime, but the High Court dismissed the charge in 1947.